speedyankur/weaviate-io/developers/weaviate/tutorials/query.md

 <CodeQueryWhere1 />

 This query asks Weaviate for **Question** objects whose category contains the string `ANIMALS`.
-You should see a result like this:
+You should see a result like this (note: the order might be different):

 ```json
 {